meishuu-tera-wip/arborean-apparel/README.md

  ***

 ## Update log (Jun 18)
-- Images now loaded from server provided by [SaltyMonkey](https://github.com/SaltyMonkey/).
+- Images now loaded from server provided by [SaltyMonkey](https://github.com/SaltyMonkey/), you can delete img.asar from the /www folder now.
 - Fixed several minor issues in regards to the UI.
 - Added `skyEveryMap`to the config, allowing the selected sky preset to be applied every time a new map is loaded.